Lowell High School (San Francisco): Student activities

-Lowell High School has one of the most active student bodies in San Francisco, with over 84 academic organizations, teams and student interest clubs.
-Lowell has academic teams that are exempt from volunteer hours in exchange for not being publicized as well as the clubs.

 Mock Trial

 The Mock Trial team represented San Francisco County at the State Competitions in 2002, 2003, 2004, 2007, 2012, 2014, and 2016.
 In 2007, 2012, and 2014; they finished in the top ten at the State Finals.
 In 2014, the Lowell High School Mock Trial team placed 6th at the Empire Mock Trial San Francisco International Competition and in both 2015 and 2017, they won 1st place, beating out 21 teams.

 Lowell Forensic Society

 The Lowell Forensic Society, founded in 1892, is one of the oldest high school speech and debate teams in the nation and the largest student organization on campus, with over 200 members.
 The team travels regularly to prestigious national invitationals, including Harvard, UC Berkeley, Stanford, CSU Long Beach, and the Tournament of Champions in Kentucky.
-Lowell Forensics has also competed in the National Speech and Debate Tournament under the National Forensic League for 40 years, making it one of the longest running national championship teams in the nation.
-Forensics alumni include Yale University President Richard Levin, Supreme Court Justice Stephen Breyer, California Governor Edmund G. "Pat" Brown, actress Carol Channing, actor Benjamin Bratt, writer Naomi Wolf, actor Bill Bixby, PG&E CEO Frederick Mielke, author Daniel Handler of Series of Unfortunate Events fame and numerous academics, writers, and judges.
+Lowell Forensics has also competed in the National Speech and Debate Tournament under the National Forensic League for 40 years.